Szimón Krofey: Printed works

+Legacy

-Scholarly opinion is divided on whether Reverend Krofey's two books were the first books published in Kashubian, but the dispute hinges strictly on linguistic concerns, not historical.
-One side holds that Reverend Krofey wrote, as Józef Borzyszkowski puts it, "in Polish with abundant Kashubianisms."
+Scholarly opinion is divided on whether Krofey's two books were the first published in Kashubian, but the dispute hinges strictly on linguistic concerns, not historical ones.
+One side holds that Krofey wrote, as Józef Borzyszkowski puts it, "in Polish with abundant Kashubianisms."
 Jerzy Treder and Cezary Obracht-Prondzyński, on the other hand, hold that the works were written in Kashubian and therefore constitute "the origins of Kashubian literature:"

 Simon Krofey can be said to have assumed a practical position, conducting his evangelisation according to the principles of the Reformation– in the language of the congregation, i.e. Kashubian.
 This later also prompted "more books to be translated into the tongue".

-These two books are also considered important for an understanding of Slovincian, along with Brüggemann's reworking of the "Small Catechism" and similar texts published in 1700 by the Lutheran pastor J.M.
+These two books are also considered important for an understanding of Slovincian, along with Brüggemann's reworking of the Small Catechism and similar texts published in 1700 by the Lutheran pastor J.M.
 Sporgius, also of Smoldzino.

 Reverend Szimón Krofey died in 1590.
-To honor his undisputed importance in the history of Kashubian literature, the Bytow chapter of the Kashubian-Pomeranian Association has recently issued a souvenir golden ducat called the "Krofeya."
+To honour his undisputed importance in the history of Kashubian literature, the Bytow chapter of the Kashubian-Pomeranian Association issued a souvenir golden ducat called the Krofeya in 2009.